10deepaktripathi/Propenity_Modelling_For_Products/README.md

 ![Chart](charts/result2.png)

-As you can see, all of these models are way better than the popularity-based model( Represented by the red color horizontal line).
+As you can see, all of these models are way better than the popularity-based model( Represented by the red color horizontal line).</br>
 After this, I tried implementing tower models (GMF, MLP, and NueMF(Fused model of GMF and MLP)).
 First, I tried training these models using binary cross-entropy loss, and I found that MLP based two-tower model(NCF) has performed slightly better than the other